tiffanyposs/understandingJS/README.md

 ####By Reference

 Objects and functions (a type of object) will share spots in memory, the value is saved once.
-This means when you set a variable to a new variable, they will alter eachother if you alter one of them.
+This means when you set a variable to a new variable, they will alter each other if you alter one of them.

 See the example below.
 Variable `a` and `b` are both saved in the same location.
 When you alter `b`'s name to karl (*mutate* it), it will also alter `a`'s.
 This causes both `a` and `b` to have the same value even if just one of them is altered after creations.
 This is called *by reference*